mcmk3/BGGN213/README.md

 ```

 We can go straight to particular regions by adding a link.
-The link can be added by just adding a url.
+For example, the class 5 pdf file is [here](https://github.com/mcmkuijpers/BGGN213/blob/main/Week.05/Mirte_Kuijpers_Week05.Friday.Homework.pdf).